 Extra tips for visiting San Francisco

 – The best way to explore the city is by bike or public transport.
-If you are planning on renting a car, just reminding parking spots are pretty sparse and you will spend half of the time trying to look for parking.
+If you are planning on renting a car, just a reminder that parking spots are pretty sparse and that you will spend half of the time trying to find one.

 – Don’t forget to carry a sweater/jacket or long sleeve clothing.
 The weather is pretty windy and can feel a bit colder than the actual temperature, especially closer to the bay.

 – Make your trip to San Francisco even more exciting!
 Check out Tripadvisor for all the activities and organized tours in San Francisco or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 If you have any other propositions for this One Day in San Francisco Itinerary feel free to share it in the comments below!